 The 5-foot-10, 182-pound defenseman has appeared in 49 career NHL games, with the New Jersey Devils and Lightning, recording four goals and 12 points with a plus-3 rating.
 He made his NHL debut with the Devils on October 8, 2010 against the Dallas Stars.

 Taormina went undrafted and was signed as a free agent by the Lightning on July 6, 2012.

-TAMPA BAY – The Tampa Bay Lightning have signed free agent defenseman Matt Carle to a six-year contract today, vice president and general manager Steve Yzerman announced.
-Carle was also acquired by the Lightning in a trade with San Jose exactly four years ago today.
+TAMPA BAY – The Tampa Bay Lightning have re-signed forward Pierre-Cedric Labrie to a one-year, one-way contract today, vice president and general manager Steve Yzerman announced.